-Huang et al. (2015), in a Cochrane systematic review, identified 21 trials (from the 159 retrieved) that studied the effects of steroid-eluting sinus stents compared to nonsteroid-eluting sinus stents, nasal packing or no treatment in adult patients with CRS who underwent FESS.
-However, these trials had to be excluded because they met some but not all of the inclusion criteria.
-Therefore, no trials could be included, and an evidence review of potential advantages or disadvantages of steroid-eluting stents was not possible.
+Huang et al. (2015), in a Cochrane systematic review, identified 21 trials (from the 159 retrieved) that studied the effects of steroid-eluting stents (SES) compared to nonsteroid-eluting sinus stents, nasal packing, or no treatment in adult patients with CRS who underwent FESS.
+However, these trials had to be excluded because they met some but not all the inclusion criteria.
+Therefore, no trials could be included, and an evidence review of the potential advantages or disadvantages of SES was not possible.
 The authors were unable to provide evidence to establish whether steroid-eluting sinus stents have potential advantages and disadvantages for patients with CRS undergoing FESS.
-The systematic review concluded that high-quality RCTs comparing sinus stents with surgery alone to assess whether steroid-eluting sinus stents confer any beneficial effects (Cochrane 2015).
+The systematic review concluded that high-quality RCTs comparing SES with surgery alone were needed to assess whether SES confer any beneficial effects (Cochrane 2015).